pingcap/dm/docs/RFCS/20211008_dml_execution_optimization.md

 ### Merge

-Users may use single SQL statement to update a large amount of data, because DM is a row-based replication, it will turn the upstream range update into multiple row update, such as one `UPDATE WHERE id>=1 and id<=10` statement will be converted into ten `update where id=x` statemnets, which has a big impact on the write performance, so consider merging multiple single value DMLs into one multi value DML.
+Users may use single SQL statement to update a large amount of data, because DM is a row-based replication, it will turn the upstream range update into multiple row update, such as one `UPDATE WHERE id>=1 and id<=10` statement will be converted into ten `update where id=x` statemnets, which has a big impact on the write performance, so consider merging multiple single value DMLs into one multi-value DML.
 By generating SQL with multiple values, we expect to reduce TiDB parsing statement time, network interaction latency, TiDB CPU and TiKV gRPC usage.

 ```
 # Assuming `a` is the primary key and UPDATE statement does not update the primary key.